Department of Women, Youth and Persons with Disabilities

 The Department of Women, Youth and Persons with Disabilities (DWYPD) (formerly Department of Women) is a department of the Government of South Africa with the responsibility for women, youth and persons with disabilities.
-As of May 2019, the Minister of Women, Youth and Persons with Disabilities is Maite Nkoana-Mashabane.
+The department is led by the Minister of Women, Youth and Persons with Disabilities.

 The DWYPD oversees critical entities such as the National Youth Development Agency (NYDA), established primarily to address challenges faced by the nation’s youth.

-Other entities such as SA Youths also contribute in solving challenges faced by South Africa's youth.
+History

+The Department of Women, Children and People with Disabilities was established by former South African President Jacob Zuma in May 2009.

+Between 2014 and 2019, the department was named the Department of Women, and located within the Office of the Presidency.

+In June 2019, President Cyril Ramaphosa created the department in its current form.
+The youth function was transferred from the Department of Planning, Monitoring and Evaluation (DPME).
+The function of people with disabilities was transferred from the Department of Social Development.
+Thus, the new department had a broader mandate.

+Ministers

+As of May 2019, the department's Minister is Maite Nkoana-Mashabane, a member of the ANC.